 - The sandbox needs to make complex processes simple and have the ability to configure, manage and monitor systems out of the box.

 According to Gartner, a pace layered application strategy “is a methodology for categorizing, selecting, managing and governing applications to support business change, differentiation, and innovation.”
 With a pace layered strategy, businesses can build an application strategy that delivers faster response and a better ROI, without sacrificing integration, integrity, and/or governance.
 Gartner has classified these into three categories or layers explained in the figure below.

 Systems of Innovation:

-New applications built on an ad hoc basis to cater to new business requirements and opportunities.
+New applications are built on an ad hoc basis to cater to new business requirements and opportunities.

 Systems of Differentiation:

-Applications which need to incorporate company processes and industry-specific capabilities.
+Applications that need to incorporate company processes and industry-specific capabilities.

 Systems of Record:

 These are legacy homegrown systems that support core transaction processing and manage the organization’s critical master data.

 How to implement a Pace Layered strategy for your enterprise